Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

 There are some interesting special regimes where the relation between the tidal tensor and the inertial fields formalism becomes simpler.
-One is the {}``quasi-Maxwell'' regime of Sec. \ref{sub:quasi-Maxwell}, i.e., \emph{stationary spacetime}s, and a \emph{frame adapted to a rigid (i.e., shear and expansion-free) congruence of stationary observers}.
-The gravitational tidal tensors \emph{as measured in such frame} can be expressed entirely in terms of the gravito-electric $\vec{G}$ and gravitomagnetic $\vec{H}$ fields; the non-vanishing components are: The hats in the indices of these expressions are dropped because, since in the quasi-Maxwell regime there is a natural metric $\gamma_{ij}$ associated to the quotient space (see Sec.~\ref{sub: 1+3 Geodesics}), we express these tensors in terms of an arbitrary (possibly coordinate) basis in the quotient space (as we did in Sec.~\ref{sub:quasi-Maxwell} and in Table \ref{Tab:analogy1+3}), instead of tetrad components.
+One is the ``quasi-Maxwell'' regime of Sec. \ref{sub:quasi-Maxwell}, i.e., \emph{stationary spacetime}s, and a \emph{frame adapted to a rigid (i.e., shear and expansion-free) congruence of stationary observers}.
+The gravitational tidal tensors \emph{as measured in such frame} can be expressed entirely in terms of the gravitoelectric $\vec{G}$ and gravitomagnetic $\vec{H}$ fields; the non-vanishing components are:

+The hats in the indices of these expressions are dropped (as we did in Table \ref{Tab:analogy1+3}) because, as discussed in Secs. \ref{sub:The-derivative-operator} and \ref{sub:Special-cases:-quasi-Maxwell}, in this regime $h_{ij}$ is a canonical metric on the quotient space, whose Levi-Civita connection is $\tilde{\nabla}_{j}$; so the $i,j$ (raised and lowered by $h_{ij}$) may refer to an arbitrary (possibly coordinate) basis in this manifold, not necessarily tetrad components.

 The non-vanishing components of the electromagnetic tidal tensors are, under the same conditions,